 Social Links and Handles

 Many clubs will, by default, put Facebook, Instagram, Twitter, etc. handles on flyers.
 They think it highlights the artist being international.
-This is nonsense, there is no benefit to have these platforms on your China flyers, and if they are listed fans will assume you are not active on any local platforms.
+This is nonsense, in my opinion there is no benefit to have these platforms on your China flyers, and if they are listed fans will assume you are not active on any local platforms.
 Promoters and designers often need to be instructed directly to include Chinese platforms and handles.

 Download a logo pack here of all Chinese social media platforms, free for your use 😉